 - More than 7,400 national and community organizations support the program

 - Volunteers have provided over 760 million hours of service since 1946

 - Assist Veteran patients by augmenting staff with end of life care programs, foster care, community-based volunteer programs, hospital wards, nursing homes, and

 - Veteran outreach centers

-- Annual contributions over $90 million in gifts and donations
+- Annual contributions of nearly $90 million in gifts and donations

-- Volunteers contributed a more than 12.3 million hours of service to veterans in FY2011
+- Volunteers contributed a more than 11.3 million hours of service to Veterans in FY2013

 How do I sign up to be a VAVS Volunteer?